 - Cheesecloth or a mesh strainer

-I like my cold brew decaf coffee strong, so I use an 8:1 water to coffee grounds ratio.
-I always use a scale to measure out my bean coffee.
+I like my cold brew decaf coffee strong, so I use an 8:1 water-to-coffee grounds ratio.
+I always use a scale to measure my coffee.

-Place the coarse ground coffee right into your mason jar.
+Once you have ground and weighed out your coffee, place the coarse-ground coffee right into your mason jar.

-Place the lid on your jar and give it a few good shakes to ensure the coffee grounds are evenly distributed.
-Then put it in the fridge overnight.
+Place the lid on your jar and give it a few good shakes to ensure evenly distributed coffee grounds.
+Afterward, put it in the fridge to let your coffee steep for 12-24 hours.
 It really is that easy!

 The next morning, you’re ready to strain coffee grounds from your jar.

-Place the cheesecloth or mesh strainer over the pitcher and slowly pour the decaf roast coffee grounds over the filter.
+Place the cheesecloth or mesh strainer over the pitcher and slowly pour the cold brew coffee concentrate over the filter.

-Quick Tip: Use a funnel, so you don’t have to hold on to the coffee filter.
+Quick Tip: Use a funnel so that you don’t have to hold on to the coffee filter.

-And if you have any leftovers, you can keep your supply of decaf coffee in the fridge for up to two weeks, so you won’t have to go hours without coffee.
+If you have any leftovers, you can keep your supply of decaf cold brew coffee in the fridge for up to two weeks, so you won’t have to go hours without coffee.

-You may want to add a splash of milk or sweetener.
-But your batch of decaf cold brew will have a natural creamy body and semi-sweet chocolate notes, so you may not need it.
+If you’re not a fan of plain coffee, add a splash of milk or some sweetener.
+However, your batch of decaf cold brew will have a natural creamy body and semi-sweet chocolate notes, so you may not need it.

 Frequently Asked Questions